ahmetshen-us/TetrisWithOOPs/README.md

 This project is created in Eclipse; so downloading and importing project folder into Eclipse should be able to run the game.

-Jar file is also in the directory.
+Runnable jar file is not added...